 Divorce might be the single most difficult time for a family, and how it plays out will have lasting effects.
 For this reason, it is extremely important to hire legal representation that is well versed in family and divorce law so that all paths forward navigating the divorce may be considered, and the best path can be chosen in order to steer your family towards the best direction so that the whole family may move forward with their lives.

 At Henderson & Henderson, we are committed to seeing both sides come to a resolution that is in the best interest of you, your spouse, and, most importantly, your child.
-Please email Jennifer, our divorce law attorney or call 843.212.3188 to see if she can help guide you through this difficult process of an international divorce.
+Please contact our divorce law attorney or call 843.212.3188 to see if we can help guide you through this difficult process of an international divorce.